Costa Daurada & Around

-Just 35km along the coast from Barcelona, this lovely fishing-village-turned-pumping-beach-resort town has been a favourite with upper-class Catalans since the late-19th century, as well as a key location for the burgeoning Modernisme movement which paved the way for the likes of Picasso.
+Just 35km along the coast southwest of Barcelona, Sitges sizzles with beach life, nightclubs and an enviable clutch of festivals.
+Sitges has been a resort town since the 19th century, and was a key location for the Modernisme movement, which paved the way for the likes of Picasso.
+These days it’s Spain’s most famous gay holiday destination.

 Cerdanya, along with French Cerdagne across the border, occupies a low-lying green basin between the higher reaches of the Pyrenees to the east and west.
 Although Cerdanya and Cerdagne, once a single Catalan county, were divided by the Treaty of the Pyrenees in 1659, Catalan is spoken on both sides of the border and Spain flows seamlessly into France.